 - 14.3.1 The Board recognizes the right of an employee to participate in public affairs.
-Therefore, upon written request, the Board shall allow leave of absence and it shall be without loss of benefits for a period not to exceed thirty (30) calendar days so that the employee may be a candidate in federal, provincial or municipal elections. - Upon written request, this period shall be extended for another thirty (30) days provided the employee pays the full benefits premiums applicable. - 14.3.2 An employee who is elected to public office shall be allowed leave of absence without loss of seniority during their term of office. - 14.3.3 An employee who is elected or selected for a full-time position with the Union, or any body with which the Union is affiliated, shall be granted leave of absence without loss of seniority for a period of one (1) year.
-Such leave shall be renewed each year, on request during their term of office. - 14.3.4 An employee who is elected or selected for a part-time position with the Union, or any body with which the Union is affiliated, shall be granted a part-time leave of absence without loss of seniority for a period of one (1) year.
+Therefore, upon written request, the Board shall allow leave of absence and it shall be without loss of benefits for a period not to exceed thirty (30) calendar days so that the employee may be a candidate in federal, provincial or municipal elections. - Upon written request, this period shall be extended for another thirty (30) days provided the employee pays the full benefits premiums applicable. - 14.3.2 An employee who is elected to public office shall be allowed leave of absence without loss of seniority during their term of office. - 14.3.3 An employee who is elected or selected for a full-time position with the Union, or any body with which the Union is affiliated, shall be granted leave of absence without loss of seniority.
 Such leave shall be renewed each year, on request during their term of office.
+Upon return from leave of absence, the employee will be returned to the position held prior to their release.
+In the event the position has been eliminated Articles 8 and 9 shall apply.